LeeWilli/linux-shell-class/hw4.md

 Please create hw4 directory in your root and use bash files to finish the following exercises through one or more bash scripts.
-It's good to write each bash file for each problem and name it with the index of problem, like 1.sh, 2.sh, etc. You need to write a correspondent test script for each problem with Bats（Bash Automated Testing System）(e.g., 1_test.bats).
+It's good to write each bash file for each problem and name it with the index of problem, like 1.sh, 2.sh, etc.

+You need to write a correspondent test script for each problem with Bats（Bash Automated Testing System）(e.g., 1_test.bats).
 You can run it to verify the correctness of your answer through the following command
 ```bash
 $bats 1_test.bats
 ```
+For the usage of Bats, you can read the [text](https://github.com/LeeWilli/linux-shell-class/blob/main/Bats.md).

 For regular expressions, you may reference chapter 20 of our textbook or [Data Wrangling](https://missing.csail.mit.edu/2020/data-wrangling/)

+The problems are the following:

 1. Write a script that enumerates the system’s users and groups from /etc/passwd and /etc/group (or their network database equivalents).